 Landing pages also help you to monitor customer activity closely.
 You can easily conduct A/B tests on various variants like images, content, page design and website copy to find the ones that work best.

-You can take help of different testing tools to make your job easy!
+You can use different testing tools to make your job easy!

 Automating your workflow can empower your sales team and achieve more conversions.
 Did you know you can automatically re-engage customers who abandon your cart with an email?
 Or your sales reps can get instant notification when a lead checks out your pricing page?